nextflow-io/nextflow/docs/config.rst

 Name                Description
 ================== ================
-enabled             Turn this flag to ``true`` to enable Sarus execution (default: ``false``).
+enabled             Turn this flag to ``true`` to enable Sarus execution (default: ``false``). envWhitelist        Comma separated list of environment variable names to be included in the container environment. tty                 Allocates a pseudo-tty (default: ``false``). remove              Clean-up the container after the execution (default: ``true``). runOptions          This attribute can be used to provide any extra command line options supported by the ``sarus run`` command.
+For details see: https://sarus.readthedocs.io/en/stable/user/user_guide.html .
 ================== ================

 Read :ref:`container-sarus` page to learn more about how to use Sarus containers with Nextflow.